appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/update.md

 :::info

-Although it's rare, self-hosted appcircle may require also self-hosted runner update.
+Although it's rare, self-hosted Appcircle may require also self-hosted runner update.
 Because on some cases, it may bring some breaking changes for older runners.

-If it's required, it will be announced in self-hosted appcircle release notes with minimum supported runner version.
+If it's required, it will be announced in self-hosted Appcircle release notes with minimum supported runner version.

 In order to update your self-hosted runners, refer to [update self-hosted runner](./self-hosted-runner/update.md) section in docs.